Leilani Munter is an American racing driver and environmental activist.

 In 2010 she made her Daytona debut.
 After just having recorded the fastest lap of the race she was involved in a collision where another driver spun his car and took ten other cars off the road (including Leilani) too.

 Returning to Daytona in 2012 she had her car colours based on the documentary ‘The Cove’.
 The Cove is a film which covers a regular horrific dolphin slaughter.

 She also competed at Daytona in 2013 and 2014 (when again an accident caused by another car stopped her).

 Enironmental activism, renewables and veganism

-Leilani has also studied and has a degree in Biology, specializing in ecology, behavior and evolution.
+Leilani has also studied and has a degree in Biology, specializing in ecology, behaviour and evolution.
 She has an interest in environmental activism and has spoken out on a number of issues.
 She has highlighted the Indy Car series use of ethanol and asked for a move to a 100% renewable source.
 Her blog on environmentalism features in the Huffington Post and has a section on her own website dedicated to environmental issues.

 Leilani has become the first carbon neutral racer by adopting an area of rainforest each time she raced.
 In 2010 she organised for the Empire State Building to be lit up red to highlight dolphin slaughter in Taji.
 She’s filmed for the Oceanic Preservation Society, and has fought for recognition and support of car technology based on renewable sources.

 She has numerous awards and appearances relating to her environmental activism.

 This overlaps with her views of animals, and she has worked hard against the dolphin slaughter at Taji.
 While at college she volunteered at a wildlife rescue centre.

 “I went vegetarian when I was six years old, when I found out what meat was.
 I made the next step and gave up dairy products in the last year.
 At age six I didn’t understand those types of issues; it was purely because of my love for animals.
 They were my friends and I wasn’t going to eat my friends.